skillupwithstan/Terraform-With-Stan/Providers and Variables/05-variables.md

 Input and output variables in Terraform are essential for parameterizing and sharing values within your Terraform configurations and modules.
 They allow you to make your configurations more dynamic, reusable, and flexible.

+Terraform variables are a way to store values that can be reused throughout your Terraform configuration.

+They allow you to define a value once and reference it in multiple places throughout your configuration, making it easier to manage and update your infrastructure.

 ## Input Variables

 Input variables are used to parameterize your Terraform configurations.
 They allow you to pass values into your modules or configurations from the outside.
 Input variables can be defined within a module or at the root level of your configuration.
 Here's how you define an input variable: